warmcat/libwebsockets/README.md

 News
 ----

+## UDP integration with `lws_retry`

+UDP support in lws has new helper that allow `lws_retry` to be applied for retry, and the ability to synthesize rx and tx udp packetloss systemwide to confirm retry strategies.
+Since multiple transactions may be in flight on one UDP socket, the support relies on an `lws_sul` in the transaction object to manage the transaction retries individually.

+See `READMEs/README.udp.md` for details.

 ## `lws_system`: system state and notification handlers

 Lws now has the concept of systemwide state held in the context... this is to